zzhiyuann/academic-kickstart/content/en/home/experience.md

     """

 [[experience]]
-  title = "Spatiotemporal Neural Network Based Hospital Windows Scheduling" company = "Project Manager" company_url = ""
-  location = "Advisor: Longbiao CHEN" date_start = "2019-11-01"
+  title = "Hospital Patient Flow Modeling, Prediction, and Medical Resources Scheduling" company = "Project Manager" company_url = "" location = "Advisor: Longbiao CHEN, Dingqi Yang" date_start = "2019-11-01"
   date_end = ""
   description = """

-We propose a spatiotemporal graph neural network (ST-GNN) model to accurately model and forecast the fine-grained hospital visit demand from real-world human mobility data.
-Then exploit an effective hospital windows scheduling strategy using queuing theory.

-- Propose the project idea and write the main body of the paper.

-- Classify the urban functional areas and extract the human flow in hospitals by using improved machine learning algorithm and co-training framework with multi-source data fusion.

-- Build a spatialtemporal graph neural network to predict hospital visit demand with Tensorflow.
+- One paper about hospital visit demand modeling, prediction, and scheduling was accepted by The 15th International Conference on Green, Pervasive, and Cloud Computing (GPC2020).

+- One paper about fine-grained and timely modeling the emergency patient flow was recently submitted to UbiComp2020.

   """